Research & Best Practices

 CMMS comparison: choosing the right software

 CMMS software takes many forms and ranges from simple and inexpensive packages for very small shops to sophisticated products intended for large, multisite manufacturers.
-When exploring the available products, the first question to address is whether you’re looking for a cloud-based or on-premise CMMS.
+When researching the best CMMS software, the first question to address is whether you’re looking for a cloud-based or on-premise CMMS.
 Here’s a summary of the distinguishing features:

 In addition, when evaluating competing CMMS systems, the main factors to consider are: